nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ## 2 Overview and Major Planned Features
 <!--Provide and overview characterising this proposed release.
 Describe how users will interact with each proposed feature.
 Include a schematic/diagram to illustrate an overview of proposed software and achitecture componets for the project-->
 Users will be able to upload a nanodiamond Raman spectrum dataset in the form of .txt or .csv.
-The dataet will then be converted to graphs and readable data similar to the graphene fitting tool.
+The dataset will then be converted into interactive graphs and readable data similar to the graphene fitting tool.
+Additionally, the tool will also be able to calculate the the ratio of the diamond peak intensity to the "D" and "G" peak intensities, and the FWHM of the respective peaks, to determine diamond/non-diamond phase quanities and quality.

 ### 2.1 Product Background and Strategic Fit
 <!--Provide context for the proposed product.
 Is this a completely new projects, or next version of an existing project?
 This can include a description of any contextual research, or the status of any existing prototype application.
 If this SPD describes a component, describe its relationship to larger system.
 Can include diagrams.-->
 This project is a build-off of the exisitng Graphene Raman Fitting Tool.
 Many of the functions will be similar, such as the upload file function and the way in which the outputs are displayed.
-Additionaly, this project will be a part of a larger toolset for the analysis and synthesis of nanodiamonds that could eventually include a growth simulation.
+Further, this Raman analysis tool will be a part of a larger toolset used to optomize the analysis and synthesis of nanodiamonds.

 ### 2.2 Scope and Limitations for Current Release
 <!--List the all planned goals/features for this release.
 These should be links to issues.
 Add a new subsection for each release.
 Equally important, document feature you explicity are not doing at this time-->